We built a private Ethereum assistant.

 We proved smart contracts correct before deployment.

-A formal verification framework for Ethereum.
+A formal verification framework for Ethereum, granted by the Ethereum Foundation.

 We made Safe transactions verifiable offline.